ahadalireach/oop.concepts.interview.questions/README.md

 ---

-### Q. What does it mean by Inline Functions, Default Arguments, & Constant Arguments in C++?
+### What does it mean by Inline Functions, Default Arguments, & Constant Arguments in C++?

 1. Inline Functions